ScreamingSandals/ScreamingLib/README.md

 ## Compiling

 Requirements:
-* JDK 11 and higher
+* JDK 17 and higher (compiled artifacts are than compatible with Java 11 and higher)
 * Internet connection

 Clone this repo and run `./gradlew screamCompile`.
 Binaries for each module will be present in the `build/libs` folder of each subproject and also in your local maven repository.